loosewheel/lwscratch/readme.txt

 	If followed by a blank space
 		Destroys (gone forever) everything in the robot's storage.

+Trash Stack
+	If followed by an inventory item
+		Destroys (gone forever) up to a full stack of the given inventory items in the robot's storage, if it contains any.

+	If followed by a text or variable item
+		Destroys (gone forever) up to a full stack of the inventory items named in the text or variable's value in the robot's storage, if it contains any.

 Craft
 	If followed by an inventory item